Asian shares rise after Wall Street rally led by tech shares

 TOKYO (AP) — Asian shares rose Wednesday, following a rally on Wall Street led by technology companies, although investors remain concerned about the war in Ukraine and inflation.

 Benchmarks were higher across the Asian region, despite worries about rising energy costs.
-Oil prices rose, while the dollar gained against the Japanese yen.
+The dollar gained against the Japanese yen.

 Investors were also closely watching what might happen with President Joe Biden joining a NATO meeting and EU Summit Thursday in Europe, where sanctions and the Russian oil embargo will likely top the agenda.